NC State Ring for Students

 Austin, Texas 78745

 Include your name, or original order number (if available), instructions as to the type of repair you want done, a return address and a daytime phone number so Balfour can contact you to approve any charges.
 We recommend that you send the ring using a traceable method like USPS, UPS or FedEx.
-Please remit a $14.95 shipping/handling/insurance charge with your ring.
+Contact Balfour at 1-877-225-3687 for more details on cost, shipping charges, and other information needed to complete your request.